5. Page body

 Make sure the custom symbol is supported by the set font.

-• the style of outer borders and cell borders;
+• set the style of the title and its position,

-The submenu Font lets you apply one of two global styles (defined in the menu Global font styles): body or title (applied by default).
+The submenu Font lets you apply one of two global styles (defined in the menu Global Styles): body or title (applied by default).

 You can apply a custom style by selecting a font from this part of the drop-down menu.